MiniduTH/Sharepoint-Downloader/README.md

 # MTH Video Manifest Capture

 A Chrome extension that captures video manifest URLs (e.g., HLS `.m3u8`, MPEG-DASH `.mpd`, and SharePoint DASH manifests) from web pages, processes them, and generates FFmpeg and yt-dlp commands for downloading.
-It also includes a simple UI for customization and a button to download or open the manifest URL directly.

 ## Overview

 **MTH Video Manifest Capture** is designed to assist users in capturing and processing video streaming manifests, particularly for SharePoint, HLS, and DASH formats.
 The extension provides a user-friendly popup interface to view cleaned manifest URLs, select quality and format options, set custom filenames, and copy commands for FFmpeg and yt-dlp to download the video content.
-It also includes a **"Download Manifest"** button to open the cleaned manifest URL in a new tab or initiate a basic download.

 This extension is built using Chrome's **Manifest V3**, ensuring modern security and performance standards.